BAS Calculator Australia 2025-26

-Calculate your BAS obligations including GST, PAYG withholding, and PAYG instalments.
-Enter your BAS field amounts to see your quarterly BAS summary, whether you owe the ATO, or whether you are due a refund.
+Calculate your quarterly BAS in Australia including GST, PAYG withholding, and PAYG instalments.
+Enter your BAS field amounts to estimate your Business Activity Statement before you lodge and see whether you owe the ATO or are due a refund.

 Based on current ATO GST rate of 10%.
 Enter GST-inclusive amounts for all sales and purchase fields.